 As a senior at Notre Dame, Watt was part of an offensive line that allowed just eight sacks, tied for second-fewest in the nation.
 At the end of the season, he received the school’s Pietrosante Award, which is given to Notre Dame football student-athletes who best exemplify the courage, loyalty, teamwork, dedication and pride of the late Irish All-American fullback.
 Pietrosante was Notre Dame’s leading rusher in 1957 and ‘58 and he went on to become a number-one draft pick and a two-time All-Pro selection with the Detroit Lions.
 Pietrosante died of cancer on Feb.
 6, 1988.
-The recipient is determined by a vote of the players and past winners have included former NFL players Tom Zbikowski, Jeff Faine, Harrison Smith, Aaron Taylor and Chris Zorich.
+The recipient of the Pietrosante Award is determined by a vote of the players.
+Past winners have included former NFL players Tom Zbikowski, Jeff Faine, Harrison Smith, Aaron Taylor and Chris Zorich.

 As a junior, Watt started all 13 games as Notre Dame went 12-1 and played Alabama in the National Championship game.
-One of his teammates on that squad was Chargers linebacker Manti Te’o.
-Watt also played alongside offensive lineman Trevor Robinson at Notre Dame.
+Two of Watts’ teammates at Notre Dame were Chargers linebacker Manti Te’o and offensive lineman Trevor Robinson.

 Watt hails from a family with a significant lineage in college football.
 His older brother, Kevin, played defensive end at Northwestern from 2007-11.
 His father, Rich, played at Division II Hillsdale College in Michigan.
 His uncle, Bobby Watt, played at Brown University, while his grandfather, William Watt, and his great uncle, Dan Hurley, both played at Harvard.

 One of Watt’s hobbies is collecting baseball cards.
-His most prized card is autographed by Nolan Ryan.
+His most prized card is one that was autographed by Hall of Fame strikeout king Nolan Ryan.

 TRANSACTION HISTORY: Third-round pick (89) by Chargers, May 9, 2014...signed four-year contract, May 14.

-COLLEGE: First-team All-Independent FBS as junior and senior...team’s Pietrosante Award after senior season in 2013...started 37 career games at left guard, while playing in total of 50...started 34 straight games before missing Navy game in 2013 due to injury...redshirted in 2009... played at Notre Dame from 2010-13... marketing degree.
+COLLEGE: First-team All-Independent FBS as junior and senior...started 37 career games at left guard, while playing in total of 50...started 34 straight games before missing Navy game in 2013 due to injury...redshirted in 2009... played at Notre Dame from 2010-13... marketing degree.

-PERSONAL: Born in Arlington Heights, Illinois...USA Today and Parade Magazine All-America as senior at Glenbard West High School in Glen Ellyn, Ill....invited to play in 2009 U.S. Army All-American Game in San Antonio...consensus first-team all-state as senior...2008-09 Illinois Gatorade Player of Year and 2008 West Suburban Silver Conference MVP...played three different positions along offensive line without yielding sack during career.
+PERSONAL: Born in Arlington Heights, Illinois...USA Today and Parade All-America as senior at Glenbard West High School in Glen Ellyn, Ill....invited to play in 2009 U.S. Army All-American Game in San Antonio...first-team all-state as senior...2008-09 Illinois Gatorade Player of Year and 2008 West Suburban Silver Conference MVP...played three different positions on offensive line without yielding sack during career.